murffious/MorfEngineeringDevDocs/cli.md

 Some good resources for authenticating with GitHub via SSH are Kent Dodds Egghead.io video and also a how-to on CheatSheets.xyz.

+chmod 400 my-web-1-test-key.pem
+ssh ec2-user@54.209.255.97 -i my-web-1-test-key.pem
+Elevate privileges to root inside an ec2 sudo su

+Ping the secure priavte  one from the public one ping 10.0.2.129